-Sunlight! and vitamin D
+Sunlight! and Vitamin D

 SUNLIGHT is one of my top healing tools!
 I am typing this as I sit under the gorgeous sun in the backyard.
 How I’ve missed this form of medicine!
 It is glorious for fibromyalgia pain, back pain, improves sleep and boosts the mood.